Meteorological history of Hurricane Katrina: Gulf Coast landfalls

 Late on August 28, another eyewall replacement cycle began as Katrina turned due north toward Louisiana.
-However, this cycle was interrupted by an increase in wind shear and entrainment of dry air.
+However, an increase in wind shear and entrainment of dry air interrupted this cycle.
 As the inner eyewall collapsed, the outer one failed to consolidate as convection diminished on the western side of the hurricane.
 Accordingly, the hurricane dramatically weakened during the overnight hours of August 28 into August 29.
 Furthermore, increased interaction with land—creating additional friction-based shear—could have contributed to this weakening.
-A study by Edward Rappaport et al. published in the Weather and Forecasting in 2010 indicated that large hurricanes, especially intense ones, in the Gulf of Mexico often weaken significantly before landfall.
+A study by Edward Rappaport et al. published in Weather and Forecasting in 2010 indicated that large hurricanes, especially intense ones, in the Gulf of Mexico often weaken significantly before landfall.
 A significant factor in this is the notable reduction of OHC over the northern Gulf compared to the central Gulf.
-As large hurricanes move into this area, upwelling becomes more pronounced and SSTs typically drop by 1 C-change underneath the hurricane.
+As large hurricanes move into this area, upwelling becomes more pronounced and sea surface temperatures typically drop by 1 C-change underneath the hurricane.
 Katrina fell below Category 5 status before 06:00 UTC and continued weakening to a low-end Category 4 hurricane by 09:00 UTC.
 Given the hurricane's approximate 30–35 mi (45–55 km) radius of maximum wind, the NHC indicated sustained Category 4 winds may have briefly occurred along the extreme southeastern coast of Louisiana.
+With core of Katrina closer to land, clear data was obtainable from NEXRAD installations.
+Wind velocities reached 162 mph at 10:15 UTC in the hurricane's northeastern quadrant and steadily decreased over the following hours.

 At 11:10 UTC, the storm made landfall near Buras, Louisiana.
 Based on analysis of aircraft reconnaissance data, the NHC estimated Katrina to have moved ashore with maximum winds of 125 mph (205 km/h) and a central pressure of 920 mbar (hPa; 27.17 inHg).
 Based on central pressure, Katrina was the third-most intense hurricane to strike the continental United States at the time.
+By landfall, Katrina's eyewall replacement cycle had completed and its core started reorganizing.
+According to a 2006 presentation by Campo and Rickenbach, Katrina's landfall intensity was of "great debate".
+NEXRAD base velocities reached 159 mph as the hurricane moved ashore.
+Analysis of dropwindsonde data yielded maximum surface winds of 119 mph while Stepped Frequency Microwave Radiometer data yielded 114 mph.